 Request for Free trials

-If you have been freelancing for a while, you know that doing this is violating the terms of service and will get you suspended.
+For those who have been freelancing for a while, they know that doing this is violating the terms of service and will get you suspended.

 But not withstanding your desperate need for the job, you agree to do a free sample to demonstrate your skills.